-You must manage your discretionary bursary awards to keep within your budget.
+You must manage the number and size of discretionary bursary awards to keep within budget.

-You may decide to retain a small emergency fund from your allocation to support students who face exceptional circumstances during the year due to a change in their situation, if it impacts on their ability to participate in education.
-Evidence of eligibility, individual assessment and actual participation costs must be held for audit purposes as for any other Bursary Fund application/award and all bursary expenditure must be in line with the funding rules in this guide.
+You may decide to retain a small emergency fund from your allocation to support students who face exceptional circumstances during the year due to a change in their situation - if it impacts on their ability to participate in education.
+Evidence of the student's eligibility, the individual assessment and the student's actual participation costs must be held for audit purposes as for any other bursary fund application/award and all bursary expenditure must be in line with the funding rules in this guide.
 You may also choose to top up the bursary with your own funds.

-There is no set limit for how much discretionary bursary that can be awarded to students.
-You can award discretionary bursaries equal to or higher than the bursary for vulnerable groups maximum if you have clearly identified an individual student has actual costs that require this level of funding to participate.
-The rationale, types of costs and amount of funding must be included as part of your auditable records.
+There is no set limit for the amount of discretionary bursary that can be awarded to students.
+You can award discretionary bursaries equal to or higher than the bursary for vulnerable groups maximum as long as you have clearly identified an individual student has actual costs that require this level of funding to participate.
+You must hold evidence or receipts to support the costs paid from the discretionary bursary fund along with the rationale as part of your auditable record.